Login to Peasron ActiveLearn by clicking the button below:

 All students broadly follow the QCA scheme of work published by central government, based around modified versions of the Exploring Science course.

 This has been adapted to suit the resources and skills available within Boldon School.
-Students in KS3 have three hours of science per week.
+Students in KS3 have four hours of science per week.
+Students skills and attributes in science shall be recorded in four main areas namely; scientific literacy, scientific numeracy, enquiry and modelling.
+These skills and attributes are crucial to allow students to make rapid and sustained progress in KS4

 Key Stage 4